Low Tide expands the “Public Trust” area:

 Tides in Fairfield are generally semidiurnal, with two high waters and two low waters each day, (but in some locations can be diurnal, or one tidal cycle per day)[8].
 The moment that the tidal current ceases, is called slack water or slack tide (most readily observed at the boat basin adjacent to Jennings Beach, where it is often nearest to high water and low water); it then reverses direction and is said to be turning.
 Since the sun and moon both are producing tides, they work both with and against each other, which affects the amount of public trust area we can expect in Fairfield.
 As we’ve learned, under the new moon and full moon phases, the lunar tides line up with the solar tides (the sun, moon and earth line up in "syzgy"), so that the tidal forces of the sun reinforce those of the moon (the “bulge” is increased).
 Under these conditions, the tidal range is then maximized by about 20%, called spring tides, (“spring” used in the context: “to jump” or “to leap up”) creating high tides that are extra high and low tides that are lower.

-Spring tides can yield hundreds of extra lateral feet of Public Trust area to walk with your dog off-leash: as noted on our Tide Calendar, in November of 2024, spring tides occur on the 9th and 22nd of the month.
+Spring tides can yield hundreds of extra lateral feet of Public Trust area to walk with your dog off-leash: as noted on our Tide Calendar, in December of 2024, spring tides occur on the 1st and 15th of the month.

 "Neap Tides" and the Public Trust Area